 ![]() The Base-Part is not Green! |

-If the Base-Part is a not Green (or a similar color) when you add your first Mechanism-Editor, it is usual that Display Force Vectors icon is enabled.
+If the Base-Part is not Green (or a similar color) when you add your first Mechanism-Editor, it is usual that Force-Vectors: Display is enabled.

-However, there are no Force Vectors to see in the model.
-To make the Base-Part Green, you should disable Show Force Vectors
+To make the Base-Part Green, you should disable Force Vectors: Display

 ![]() BasePart partial hidden by a Plane. |